|The Very Large, Bellows Pocket of the Barbour Border Jacket|

 I will be buying a jacket this weekend at the Barbour store in Georgetown, Washington DC.
 They will be offering $50 off on Saturday.
 Warm regards.

-I would also consider trying on the Border Jacket, Barbour's longest wax jacket - about six inches longer than the Beaufort.
+Consider trying on the Border Jacket, Barbour's longest wax jacket - about six inches longer than the Beaufort.
 It is often difficult for a 6'4" man to wear the Beaufort - it is too short.
 The two styles are very similar to each other.
 Besides the length, the differences between the Beaufort and the Border is that the Border does not have the poacher's pocket in back, and the Border 's two bellows pockets in the front are quite sizable compared to the Beaufort.
 With its extra length the Border can also look a little "blousy" as you go up in size.
 I personally do not like the look of a fitted Barbour.
 It should feel comfortable and allow you to move when wearing it.

 Other readers may also have suggestions.